-Travel grants for the EMBL PhD Symposium will resume for 2022.
+Applications for travel grants for the 26th Annual EMBL PhD Symposium will be announced in late 2024.

 Updated information on the EMBL PhD Symposium and speakers will be posted here.

 For enquiries or further information about travel grants, contact firstname.lastname@example.org.